 We also prepared meals for patients at Christ House in Columbia Heights.
 Christ House provides 24-hour personal care for sick, homeless people to help break the cycle of homelessness.

-And a group from St. Matthew's has prepared food at DC Central Kitchen soup kitchen.
+A group from St. Matthew's has prepared food at another local charitable organization, the soup kitchen at DC Central Kitchen.

-At right is a Single Servings of Service event at Martha's Table.
+At right is a Single Servings of Service group at Martha's Table.

 Upcoming Service Events